orlin/bon/README.md

 For example `export BON_HELP="--help"` will turn a bon-enabled `<command>` into `<command> --help`, as well as enable `command -?` to have the same effect.

+If you want to show just `bon`'s help when calling your bin script without args, use `BON_HELP=" "` - the empty space doesn't affect the target, (no help option).
+Even if the target has a help option, here it would have to be passed explicitly.

 ## Test